-Financial institutions should avoid internal systems of control that encourages the 'tick box' approach rather than involving a thorough thought process, which is counter-productive.
+Financial institutions should avoid internal systems of control that encourages the 'tick box' approach rather than involving a thorough process, which counter-productive.
 Internal systems should require employees to think about the risks posed by individual customers and relationships and to mitigate appropriately and document their thought process.
-The FSC must be able to see clear, documented rationale of how risks have been assessed and then how these risks have been mitigated or controlled.
+The FSC must be able to see clear, documented rationale of how risks have been assessed then how these risks have been mitigated or controlled.